All Episodes

 They prefer the new Green Deal.

-Um, but that didn't work out, and then so now it's a general generic climate change, which is all rooted in a political agenda.
+And then so now it's a general generic climate change, which is all rooted in a political agenda.

-That of course being socialism predicated on the idea that man is ruining the planet for profit, and the idea that everything is going to be taken care of, these are not new ideas.
+That, of course, being socialism, predicated on the idea that man is ruining the planet for profit and the idea that everything is going to be taken care of.

 These ideas have been tried over and over again, and they have failed over and over again.

-And you know, it's for example, look at the wealth tax idea.
+And, you know, it's, for example, look at the wealth tax idea.

-You know, the one thing that wasn't in the new Green Deal is child care.
+You know, the one thing that wasn't in the new Green Deal is childcare.

 But we had, you know, pre-K through college education.

-You know, Democrats love the wealth tax, but it's fascinating when you look around the the world, there were we've already the world's tried a wealth tax.
+But it's fascinating when you look around the world, we've already, the world's tried a wealth tax.

-Fifteen European countries that tried a wealth tax in recent years.
+15 European countries that tried a wealth tax in recent years, only four still employ it.

 And the reason is the wealthy people left.